Skip to content

 Regular repayment is the total amount that will be deducted from the employee’s pay each period.
 If you are charging the employee interest, the interest is never deducted directly from the payslip, but is rather added to the outstanding balance.

-Please note: You will not be able to remove this item until the Closing balance on the previous finalised payslip is zero.
+You will not be able to remove this item until the Closing balance on the previous finalised payslip is zero.
 If this item was added in error and you wish to remove it from the employee’s profile completely, it must be removed from the first payslip on which it was added.

 More information can be found in the following article: